namnh663/namnh663.github.io/docs/document.md

    - **Example:** The project manager and product owner have reviewed the test reports, participated in user acceptance testing, and have provided their formal approval for the website to move to production.

 **12. Resources:**
    - List the resources needed for testing, including personnel, tools, and hardware.

 **13. Approval:**
    - Identify the stakeholders responsible for approving the test plan.

 **14. Review and Update:**
    - Specify when and how the test plan will be reviewed and updated throughout the testing process.

 **15. Conclusion:**
    - Summarize the test plan and its key objectives.

-Once this test plan is in place, you can proceed with test execution, monitoring, and reporting to ensure that www.saucedemo.com meets the desired quality standards.

 ## Test Case